 top of page

-How shall we commemorate Singapore’s 59th Birthday?
+How should we commemorate Singapore’s 59th Birthday?

 Singapore celebrated our 59th National Day last week.
 As Christians in Singapore, we have much for which we can be thankful, and much for which we ought to pray.
 God, after all, sovereignly oversees the fate and fortunes of every nation under heaven.

-May this article1, written by a fellow BPCIS pastor, encourage us to thank and pray to God for Singapore.
+May this article(1), written by a fellow BPCIS pastor, encourage us to thank and pray to God for Singapore.

-~ Pastor Luwin Wong
+Pastor Luwin Wong

 During a dinner on July 26 marking SAF Day, Senior Minister Lee Hsien Loong said: “The Singapore Armed Forces (SAF) has been a major reason for the peace and security Singapore had for almost 60 years” (The Straits Times, July 27, 2024).